quux00/mybatis-koans/README.md

 Navigate to the scripts that match the db you are using and whether you want to run the completed koan or the one in main that you are working on.
 For example, `scripts/main/h2` will run the main koans targeting the H2 database (the H2 db has its own target since maven will start and stop the H2 db server for each run).  `scripts/main/default` will be the scriptlets for other dbs.

-In Eclipse, double click on one of these .ant scriptlets, such as `maven-run-comp-koan01-mysql.ant` (assuming you are using MySQL).
-Right click in the file and choose Run As -> Ant Build.
+In Eclipse, right click (or double click to open and right click) one of these .ant scriptlets, such as `maven-run-comp-koan01-mysql.ant` (assuming you are using MySQL).
+Choose Run As -> Ant Build.
 The "ant build" script will invoke the maven pom with the correct targets and profiles and run it via maven.
 I don't think you need to have ant installed separately, as Eclipse (I believe) has ant built into it by default.

 **Caution**: Overall, within Eclipse I recommend that you run the koans using Eclipse's JUnit runner as it will give you nice red/green output.
 Currently, when these scriptlets run it is very hard to tell if a test fails.
 Maven will report an error, but the ant scriptlet still reports SUCCESS like so: